openedx/edx-platform/docs/course_authors/source/organizing_course.rst

 You can reorganize your course by dragging and dropping elements in the Course Outline.

-To move a Section, Subsection, or Unit, click the mouse on the element's handle on the right side of the outline, then move the element to the new location.
+To move a section, subsection, or unit, click the mouse on the element's handle on the right side of the outline, then move the element to the new location.
 Element handles are highlighed in the following image:

     .. image:: Images/drag_drop.png
        :width: 800

 When you move a course element, a blue line indicates the new position.
-You can move a Subsection to a new Section, and a Unit to a new Subsection.
+You can move a subsection to a new section, and a unit to a new subsection.

-You can reorganize Components within a Unit in the same way.
+You can reorganize components within a unit in the same way.